bbatsov/clojure-style-guide/README.md

 * Don't keep spaces around `(`, `)`, `[`, `]`, `{` and `}`.

-* Use comas liberally to enhance readability (it's considered whitespace by the Clojure compiler).
+* Use commas liberally to enhance readability (they're considered whitespace by the Clojure compiler).

     ```Clojure
-    ; comas enhance the map literal's readability
+    ; commas enhance the map literal's readability
     {:name "Bruce Wayne", :alter-ego "Batman"}
     ```